frederickaplan/fdh/files/PART3/fdh-3-4.md

 - The Promise of Artificial Intelligence (Brian Cantwell Smith)

 - Mikel Olazaran, A Sociological Study of the Official History of the Perceptrons Controversy

+## To improve

+- Talk about BLEU and GLUE